Short Breaks Leaflet

 Please note, as at 9 May 2018, our short-breaks provider is currently progressing registration with Ofsted.
 Until registration has been completed, children under the age of eight years of age can access up to two hours of provision.
 This two hour limit will be lifted once the registration process has been completed and this is expected to be completed over the next few months.
 Provision for children aged eight years and above is not affected.

-You can also find the details of where and when these activities are taking place here.
-Please note that access to any of our activities listed as a Short Break, need to be accessed through our Early Help Children with Disabilities Team - firstname.lastname@example.org.
+You can also find the details of where and when the Short Breaks and SEND specific activities are taking place HERE.
+Please note that access to any of our activities listed as a Short Break, need to be accessed through our Early Help Children with Disabilities Team - email@example.com.

 We also support local groups and parent forums as partners in developing appropriate services that support families to have more choice and control and to develop supportive peer relationships.
 The details of our grant-funded stay and play groups and our parent forums can be found below.